GitLiveApp/firebase-kotlin-sdk/README.md

 1. Open the project in IntelliJ IDEA.
 2. Install cocoapods via `sudo gem install -n /usr/local/bin cocoapods`
 3. Install the GitLive plugin into IntelliJ
-4. After a gradle sync then run `firebase-storage:publishToMavenLocal`
+4. After a gradle sync then run `publishToMavenLocal`